Does the Lottery determine how proceeds are spent?

 The dedication was a result of a 2003 constitutional amendment, which was passed by voters, 64% to 36%.

 The Louisiana Lottery is required by its statute to transfer at least 25% of its revenue to the state.
-As of fiscal year 2023, the Lottery has cumulatively contributed over $4.5 billion to the state, amounting to over 35% of its revenue.
+As of fiscal year 2024, the Lottery has cumulatively contributed nearly $4.8 billion to the state, amounting to about 35% of its revenue.

 Does the Lottery get any money from the state?